yannbam/fresh-bash-mcp/README.md

 - Regularly review and update the configuration
 - Monitor the logs for suspicious activity
 - Keep the MCP and its dependencies up to date

+## Technical Details

+### Command Output Parsing

+The command output parser is a state machine that processes output in chunks as they arrive from the PTY:

+1. IDLE: Waiting for a command to start
+2. COLLECTING: Gathering output from an active command
+3. COMPLETED: Command has finished executing

+For each command, we track:
+- Actual output text
+- Exit code
+- Execution duration
+- Interactive status

+### Session State Management

+Sessions track their state for proper command handling:

+- IDLE: Ready to accept new commands
+- RUNNING_COMMAND: A command is currently executing
+- INTERACTIVE_PROGRAM: An interactive program is running

+This state-aware approach ensures that commands aren't executed when the session is busy and that interactive programs are handled appropriately.

 ## Development